 - Disclosure timing: Annual sustainability reporting aligned with annual reports

-- Connectivity principle: Clear links between sustainability and financial information
+- "Connected information" requirement: Clear links between sustainability and financial information

 Key features: